gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 The objective is to predict the risk of develping gout by serum urate levels.
 Using the [GOUT](https://github.com/gdlc/STAT_COMP/blob/master/DATA/goutData.txt) data set, we fit a logistic regression model for gout as a function of serum urate.

-Download the data and read it in your code via
+Download the data and in your `assignment.R` file read the data using exactly this code

 ```R
 DATA=read.table('goutData.txt',header=TRUE)